ApexRMS/landfireupdate/README.md

 This script is responsible for processing the raw input rasters, including cropping and masking down to the chosen Map Zone, converting fDIST maps to vDIST, and layerizing the disturbance map for SyncroSim.

-Once this is done, open the `scripts/buildSsimLibrary.R` script and run as before.
-This script uses the cleaned rasters and rules from the database to generate a SyncroSim library file to run the update.
+The script then uses these cleaned rasters to generate a SyncroSim library file to run the update.

-Finally, open the generated SyncroSim library using the SyncroSim UI.
+Next, open the generated SyncroSim library using the SyncroSim UI.
 This file will be stored in the `library/` subdirectory.
 Select the `NW GeoArea` project, and the scenario you would like to run and press `run` in the main toolbar.
 Note that, depending on your computer configuration, you may need to change the maximum number of [multiprocessing](http://docs.syncrosim.com/how_to_guides/modelrun_multiproc.html) jobs.
-As an example of requirements, Map Zone 19 (120 million cells) was run with a maximum of 5 multiprocessing jobs on a Windows 2019 Server with 16 virtual cores and 128GB of RAM.
-The run took approximately 3 hours and used up to 80% of available memory.
+As an example of requirements, the NW Geo Area (consisting of 12 Map Zones) was run with a maximum of 32 multiprocessing jobs on a Linux server with 64 virtual cores and 512GB of RAM and took just under 21 hours.

 Results can be viewed directly in the graphical user interface (GUI) by creating [Charts](http://docs.syncrosim.com/how_to_guides/results_chart_window.html) and [Maps](http://docs.syncrosim.com/how_to_guides/results_map_window.html).
 You can also export tabular and map data to be viewed externally.

+Finally, to reconstruct EVC and EVH raster maps for the entire Geo Area from the SyncroSim results, run the `reconstructGeoArea.R` script as before.
+The full maps will be stored in the directory chosen in the **Output Raster Options** section of `constants.R`.

 NOTE that using the GUI is optional and the scenario can also be run directly through the SyncroSim commandline or by using the rsyncrosim package for R.